-- A member of staff wishing to appeal against a dismissal should, within 10 Working Days of receipt of written notification of the decision, submit their appeal in writing to the HR Director (for staff on Levels 5-8) or the HR Manager (for staff on Levels 1-4), setting out the grounds for appeal. - 30.2.2 Upon receipt of the appeal, the HR Director, HR Manager or nominee will establish an appeal panel in accordance with 30.3 below and will undertake the necessary administration to include: - arranging a date for the hearing, which will normally be not less than 5 Working Days and not more than 20 Working Days from the receipt of the appeal submission; - b. distributing any relevant documentation to the member of staff and other relevant parties, including panel members at least 2 Working Days prior to the hearing date. - c. notifying the member of staff of the arrangements and that they may be accompanied by a Workplace Colleague or Trade Union Representative at the appeal hearing - d. notifying the relevant staff involved in the dismissal decision or having presented evidence at the dismissal hearing that they must make themselves available on the day of the appeal hearing.
+- 30.2.1 A member of staff wishing to appeal against a dismissal should, within 10 Working Days of receipt of written notification of the decision, submit their appeal in writing to the Director of People and Culture (for staff on Levels 5-8) or the Senior Business Partner People and Culture (for staff on Levels 1-4), setting out the grounds for appeal. - 30.2.2 Upon receipt of the appeal, the Director of People and Culture, Senior Business Partner - People and Culture or nominee will establish an appeal panel in accordance with 30.3 below and will undertake the necessary administration to include: - a. arranging a date for the hearing, which will normally be not less than 5 Working Days and not more than 20 Working Days from the receipt of the appeal submission; - b. distributing any relevant documentation to the member of staff and other relevant parties, including panel members at least 2 Working Days prior to the hearing date; - c. notifying the member of staff of the arrangements and that they may be accompanied by a Workplace Colleague or Trade Union Representative at the appeal hearing; - d. notifying the relevant staff involved in the dismissal decision or having presented evidence at the dismissal hearing that they must make themselves available on the day of the appeal hearing.